 To get started, select a time period, form and any filters from the navigation bar.
 Then select the field you want to analyse.

-The field flow visualisation will then show you what users did immediately after interacting with that field.
+The field flow visualisation will then show you what visitors did immediately after interacting with that field.
 Did they move to another field, abandon or successfully complete the form?

 The accompanying table provides a breakdown of the raw data if you need that.